devtron-labs/devtron/docs/setup/install/install-devtron-with-cicd.md

 [map[hostname:aaff16e9760594a92afa0140dbfd99f7-305259315.us-east-1.elb.amazonaws.com]]
 ```

-The hostname mentioned here `aaff16e9760594a92afa0140dbfd99f7-305259315.us-east-1.elb.amazonaws.com` is the Loadbalancer URL where you can access the Devtron dashboard.
+The hostname `aaff16e9760594a92afa0140dbfd99f7-305259315.us-east-1.elb.amazonaws.com` as mentioned above is the Loadbalancer URL where you can access the Devtron dashboard.

 If you don't see any results or receive a message that says "service doesn't exist," it means Devtron is still installing; please check back in 5 minutes.